rubsamms/UC_System-Data-Analysis/Michael/index.md

 Clearly, East bay counties represent a large majority of enrolled students despite their contribution of applicants.
 LA is still the largest shareholder of admitted students.
 Interestingly enough, LA, Orange, and San Bernardino counties have a higher proportion of applicants than enrolled students.
 So far, I am inclined to believe that UC Berkeley does preferentially select for nearby county applicants.

+Lets take a look at UCLA:

+{%include_relative Visualizations/UC_Berk_Bar_Proportion.html %}

+This visualization has a much different outcome.
+First, we can see that LA county provides the largest proportion of enrolled students, but the results for the other SOCAL counties is pretty similar to UC Berkeley.
+However, It does look like the proportion of in state enrolled students is lower than compared to Berkeley.

+Looking at some Other schools, we have...